 Step 3: Fine-Tune the Idle

 Start the engine and then release the throttle.
 If the engine stops again, turn the screw another 1/8 of a turn.
-Do this process until the engine runs idle instead of stopping.
+Repeat this process until the engine runs idle instead of stopping.

 You can make two other carburetor adjustments, using the low-speed and high-speed adjustment screws.
 Consult the manual for your model to make sure you do this correctly, because a misadjustment of the high-speed screw can damage the engine.